 Key Metrics in Healthcare Customer Service

 Patient satisfaction surveys continue to show the importance of high-quality customer service in the healthcare industry.
+Why?
+Because good service leads not only to good outcomes but also to solid patient satisfaction.

 Providing easy access to their scheduling team

-Sending important information to patients from providers
+Sending important, hyper-personalized information to patients from providers

 Displaying first-rate customer service skills